syncfusion-content/fileformat-docs/File-Formats/Presentation/Document-Object-Model.md

 control: Presentation
 documentation: UG
 ---
-# Document Object model representation
+# Document Object Model representation

 In order to create and modify a PowerPoint presentation, you need to know how the elements are organized in Essential Presentation’s document object model (DOM).
 The following figure illustrates this DOM.